ontodev/valve.py/README.md

 9. Build

-       `maturin develop` for local installation
+    - Run `maturin develop` for local installation
-       `maturin build` for creating a wheel
+    - Run `maturin build` for creating a wheel

 10. Copy the test files over